Chirag-ahir/SFC-Preparation/README.md

 What is a custom object?<br>
 Custom objects are objects that you create to store information that’s specific to your company or industry.
 For DreamHouse, D’Angelo wants to build a custom Property object that stores information about the homes his company is selling.

+What is lightning object creator?<br>
+Lightning Object Creator can automatically map spreadsheet columns to fields and create relationships between objects.
+Lightning Object Creator can be used to create a custom object from a spreadsheet and import records at the same time.

 What is list view in SFC?
 A list view is a filtered list of records where you can view records for one object at a time.
 For example, a list of Contacts, Accounts, or Opportunities.